 Grandpa’s Old Farmall A

-YOU KNOW I shared those images of that rusty ol’ tractor on Instagram.
+YOU KNOW I shared those images of that rusty old tractor on Instagram.
 I’d love to hear from you so please leave me any questions or comments on this blog post today.
 DO you all have a tractor or just enjoy reading about them?